-The offices of the Maryland Board of Cosmetologists are open and serving our customers through our online licensing resources, and via e-mail and telephone.
-To protect the health and safety of our customers and employees, walk-in assistance is not yet available.
-We can be reached using our contacts page for e-mail addresses and telephone numbers of individual staff members.
+The offices of the Maryland Board of Cosmetologists are open and serving our customers through our online licensing resources, via e-mail and telephone, and by limited in-person appointments.
+Please note, walk-in assistance is not available.
+We can be reached using our contacts page for e-mail addresses and telephone numbers of individual staff members; or

 Welcome to our home page.
 The Maryland Board of Cosmetologists qualifies and licenses individuals seeking licensure and issues permits to business entities through which cosmetology is practiced.
 The Board also establishes health and safety standards for the operation of beauty salons and trade schools.
 We regulate the practice of cosmetology under the provisions of Business Occupations and Professions Article, Annotated Code of Maryland, Title 5 and the Code of Maryland Regulations, Title 9, Subtitle 22.
 We investigate complaints against licensees, as well as complaints related to unlicensed practice.
 The Board may issue a reprimand, suspend or revoke a license or permit, and/or impose a fine.

 We encourage you to report, in writing, any unlicensed activities.
 We need your help to ensure professionalism in the fields of barbering and cosmetology.

 The Code of Maryland Regulations (COMAR) 09.22.01.01 B (2) requires all licensees and registrants to affix a current picture to their licenses.
 Failure to comply may result in disciplinary action.

 Please note: Business Occupations and Professions Article Section 5-605, Annotated Code of Maryland provides that you must be affiliated with a licensed salon or licensed barbershop to perform services.